-Wood was one of the first Quincy architects to work in the Prairie School and became the leading practitioner of the style.
-He designed his own Queen Anne style residence in 1897 with Tudor Revival details (1843 Grove Ave).
-A notable feat by Wood remains gracefully in service at 1600 S 8th Street-the Stone Arch Bridge, c.
+Wood was one of the first Quincy architects to work in the Prairie School and became the leading practitioner of the style locally.
+He designed his downtown Quincy office and studio in 1912 [#8, p.
+5].
+A notable feat by Wood remains gracefully in service today at 1600 S 8th Street-the Stone Arch Bridge, c.
 1899.